 - Verify each speaker’s time and notify the timer if there are any changes.

 - Create a checklist from which you can follow the meeting.
 Cover each participant on the program.

-- Take notes on everything that happens (or doesn’t but should) Look for good and less than desirable examples of preparation, organization, delivery, enthusiasm observations and general performance of duties.
+- Take notes on everything that happens (or doesn’t but should) Look for good and less than desirable examples of preparation, organization, delivery, enthusiasm, observations, and general performance of duties.
 Don’t reevaluate the speakers – you can comment briefly.
 Did the meeting and each segment of it begin and end on time?

 - Accept control of the meeting from the Toastmaster.
 Brief the audience on what way and how your team will handle evaluations.
 Introduce each evaluator.
-After each recitation, thank the evaluator for her or her efforts.
+After each recitation, thank the evaluator for his or her efforts.

-- Following the evaluations, introduce each Functionary and ask for a report:: Word of the Day; Grammarian; Timer/Joker
+- Following the evaluations, introduce each Functionary and ask for a report: Word of the Day; Grammarian; Timer/Joker.

 - Wrap up by giving your general evaluation of the meeting, using the checklist and notes you took during the meeting.

-- Phrase your evaluation so it is helpful, encouraging and motivates club members to implement the suggestions.
+- Phrase your evaluation so it is helpful, encouraging, and motivates club members to implement the suggestions.

 - You may wish to comment on the quality of evaluations.
 Were they positive, upbeat, helpful?
 Did they point the way to improvement?

 - When you’ve completed your evaluation, return control of the meeting to the Toastmaster.